PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-06-20 06:34:03
+Last updated: 2024-06-20 06:34:35
-Random Quote: Some people wander around their whole lives looking for a way out, but there’s only one path and it leads you ever deeper. -
+Random Quote: We've discussed this, mornings are for coffee and contemplation. - Jim Hopper